 Figure 2: Overview of steps for uploading an image

 You can deploy SharePoint 2010 on Azure by following these steps:

 This section discusses some leading customer scenarios for SharePoint deployments using Azure Virtual Machines.
-Each scenario is divided into two parts-a brief description about the scenario followed by steps for getting started.

 Organizations are looking for more agile ways to create SharePoint applications and set up SharePoint environments for onshore/offshore development and testing.
 Fundamentally, they want to shorten the time required to set up SharePoint application development projects, and decrease cost by increasing the use of their test environments.
 For example, an organization might want to perform on-demand load testing on SharePoint Server and execute user acceptance testing (UAT) with more concurrent users in different geographic locations.
 Similarly, integrating onshore/offshore teams is an increasingly important business need for many of today's organizations.

 This scenario explains how organizations can use preconfigured SharePoint farms for development and test workloads.
 A SharePoint deployment topology looks and feels exactly as it would in an on-premises virtualized deployment.
 Existing IT skills translate 1:1 to an Azure Virtual Machines deployment, with the major benefit being an almost complete cost shift from capital expenditures to operational expenditures-no upfront physical server purchase is required.
 Organizations can eliminate the capital cost for server hardware and achieve flexibility by greatly reducing the provisioning time required to create, set up, or extend a SharePoint farm for a testing and development environment.
 IT can dynamically add and remove capacity to support the changing needs of testing and development.
 Plus, IT can focus more on delivering business value with SharePoint projects and less on managing infrastructure.